tumelo-maja/pizza_order_cli/README.md

   - **Options** - select from 5 options showing names and base toppings for each pizza.
   - **Enter your choice:** - Enter a single digit followed by Enter
-  - **Limits** - input must be an integeter betweeen 1 and 5 or enter 99 to return to 'Main Menu'
+  - **Limits** - input must be an integer between 1 and 5 or enter 99 to return to 'Main Menu'

 - **Choose pizza size**
   <figure>